fugu-chop/launch_school/daily_logs/daily_log_sept2020.md

 I also learned that there's a whole bunch of other methods that can be applied to arrays and hashes, which are located on the __*Enumerables*__ section of the ruby-doc website.
 More power!

 I also initially thought it was kind of goofy to have an exercise section dedicated just to reading documentation, but some of it is actually quite challenging - figuring out where to look and actually interpreting documentation is a core skill (and something I'm quite bad at)!

+##### 21/09/20 (Mon)
+__*Concepts covered*__<br/>
+- Ruby Basics exercises
+    - Reading documentation
+    - Reading documentation 2
+    - Variable scope
+    - Loops 1

+__*Time spent*__<br/>
+124 minutes

+__*Thoughts*__<br/>
+I've never had a course actually go into *how* to read documentation, as well as provide exercises and guidance on interpretation.
+Most courses just say "read the documentation".
+This is super useful and I'm really appreciating it.

+The variable scope exercises were a little confusing at first, but there's basically three rules that can help determine what value a variable will take:
+- Is there a method definition (i.e. `def...end`)?
+If so, variables within the local scope of the method have no context of variables outside of it's scope.
+Variables outside of the method definition also have no context of what is inside the method.
+- Is there a mutating method?
+Variables from outside of a method definition can be passed in as an argument.
+If the expression within the method definition is a mutating one (e.g. "string"[2] = "-"), then it will mutate the variable in the outer scope.
+- Is there a method invocation on a block (e.g. `{ }`, or `do...end`)?
+If so, then there is no method definition, and no creation of a local scope.
+Expressions that reassign values to variables will mutate variables outside the local block scope.

+I still need to get more familiar with loop syntax and how to use them.